Links to Amazon on this blog are affiliate links*

 – We did the nuchal translucency test that was offered at 12 weeks.
 It’s a standard test with an ultrasound and blood work.
 This test came back with the blood work indicating a higher than normal risk of Down Syndrome (1 in 77 chance).

-– At that point, the DNA testing was recommended and mostly covered by insurance, so we went forward with this blood test as well just to get more information.
+– At that point, the cell free DNA testing was recommended and mostly covered by insurance, so we went forward with this blood test as well just to get more information.

-– The DNA test came back with no risk of DS, but a high risk for trisomy 13
+– The cell free DNA test came back with no risk of Down Syndrome, but a high risk for trisomy 13

 So at this point we have a positive amnio indicating devastating news, coupled with an ultrasound that looks beautiful and shows no abnormalities.

 Now, this doesn’t mean that the abnormalities aren’t there.
 It is early to tell on an ultrasound and, as mentioned above, the abnormalities don’t always show up on ultrasounds for some reason.
 As our genetic counselor put it “chromosome 13 is finicky and is one that is often unreliable to show on an ultrasound”.

 Our advantage is that we know that we are looking for something, however.
 So we can have ultrasound after ultrasound, and just keep looking.
 We can potentially see something that may have otherwise been missed.

 But the clean ultrasound leaves doubt in my mind at the moment.
 While I know in my heart (and my husband as well), that we’d terminate if we truly have a devastating diagnosis, we struggle with the fact that we can’t visibly see any defects to back up the findings on the amniocentesis.